 There are no data in the disability survey on the area of 'economic life' (e.g. economic self-sufficiency, engaging in transactions).
 Analyses of more economically focused surveys may yield more useful information.
 As might be expected from their experience in the labour market, households whose members include people with disabilities have been found to be more likely to have low incomes and to experience financial hardship than others.
-Saunders (2005) found that 9.4% of households with at least one adult with a disability, and 12.3% of households with no adults but at least one child with a disability, had incomes below the 50% median income benchmark (see Chapter 2 for data on this benchmark).
+Saunders (2005) found that 9.4% of households with at least one adult with a disability, and 12.3% of households with no adults but at least one child with a disability, had incomes below the 50% median income benchmark (see AIHW 2005e:27-30 for discussion of income and income distribution).
 These figures compared to 7.4% of other households.
 There were even greater differentials on five indicators of hardship: financial hardship, restricted participation, severe financial stress, expressed need and lack of support.